chelunfu/qiluo_admin/README.md

 The growth of this project wouldn't be possible without support from our community ❤️
 - Thanks to WeChat user **Mù Tóu Rén** for contributing the complete Docker configuration files;
 - Thanks to QQ user **Shèn Dú** for the generous donation of ¥20!
+- And a big thank you to **everyone** who has starred the repo, opened issues, or voted on features—your engagement keeps this project alive!

 We truly appreciate every bit of your support!